Kaiyrly/eb-1a/2-petition/README.md

 Razvan's petition numbers the exhibits explicitly, and if you add exhibits in the middle you would have to re-number them.
 Mine uses textual labels in both definitions and references to exhibits.
-You can add exhibits in the middle, and all numbers will update automatically.
+You can add exhibits in the middle and all numbers will update automatically.

 ![](media/improvements-over-razvan/textual-definitions-of-exhibits.png)